g-leech/argmin-gravitas/_posts/estimating-controversy-simple.markdown

 ### Tractability, Formally

-Surprisingly few.
-Cotton-Barrett has (tentatively) characterised tractability as either: the effort elasticity of a solution, $S$ = solvedness, $W$ = total work completed:
+Cotton-Barrett has (tentatively) characterised tractability as either: the effort elasticity of a solution, where _S_ = solvedness, _W_ = total work completed:
 $$
 	\frac{ dS/S }{ dW/W }
 $$
-or as the probability of success weighted by inertia of effort, $p =$ the likelihood of eventual success:
+or as the probability of success weighted by inertia of effort, _p_ = the likelihood of eventual success:

 $$
 	k = p / ln(\frac{\text{marginal resources}}{ \text{total resources spent}})